mirna-ashour/ease-journal-frontend/README.md

 - User authentication enhancements for security and usability.
 - Performance optimizations for faster loading times and smoother user interactions.

-Visit our GitHub repository for more information and ongoing updates.
+For more information and ongoing updates, visit our GitHub repository.